FOREIGN TRADE ZONE

 • Customs & Border Protection Regulations – 19 C.F.R.
 146

-Zone No. 94 Zone and Fee Schedule, click here.
+Zone No. 94 Zone and Fee Schedule, Download Zone No. 94 Fee Schedule (PDF) .

-FTZ Operator OFIS portal to submit Annual Report, click here.
+FTZ Operator OFIS portal to submit Annual Report, Submit Annual Report via OFIS Portal .

-Frequently asked questions and FTZ Fundamentals, click here.
+Frequently asked questions and FTZ fundamentals, Read FTZ Frequently Asked Questions .

-Resources on U.S. Department of Commerce International Trade Administration Foreign Trade Zones, click here.
+Resources from the U.S. Department of Commerce International Trade Administration, Explore Foreign Trade Zone Regulations and Resources .

 Sample Agreement and Applications